Snap-Engineering-Academy-2022/gitsetup2/README.md

 6. Try to merge your changes from `newbranch` into `main` now.

 ```
-git merge newbranch # this is the merge! but there's about to be a problem...
+git merge YOURNAME-newbranch # this is the merge! but there's about to be a problem...
 ```

 7. Resolve the conflict, and complete the merge.